gega/jfrb/README.md

 }
 ```

-This loop continuously requests the largest safe block of consecutive data, processes it, and occasionally performs a prefill to keep future reads predictable.
+This loop continuously requests the largest safe block of consecutive data, processes it, and occasionally performs a prefill to keep future reads jitter free.